Discover the best magnesium-rich foods you can incorporate into your daily meals to reap the many health benefits of this essential mineral.

 4. Magnesium in nuts

-Nuts, particularly almonds, cashews, and Brazil nuts, rank among the magnesium-rich foods.
+Nuts, particularly almonds, cashews and Brazil nuts, are among the foods rich in magnesium.

-Consuming an ounce of cashews can provide 82 mg of magnesium, about 20% of the recommended daily intake.
-Nuts are also a great source of healthy fats, fibre, and proteins.
+Consuming one ounce of cashew nuts can provide 82 mg of magnesium, approximately 20% of the recommended daily intake.
+Nuts are also a great source of healthy fats, fibre and protein.

-Nut butter made from these options is also a great way to boost your magnesium intake.
-However, caution is needed when selecting nut butter, as many popular options include additives and refined oils, which can negate the positive effects.
+Nut butters made from these options are also a great way to increase your magnesium intake.
+However, care should be taken when selecting nut butters, as many popular options include additives and refined oils, which can negate the positive effects.

 5. Legumes and their magnesium-rich benefits

-Legumes such as beans, lentils, chickpeas, and peas contain significant amounts of magnesium in addition to other essential nutrients.
+Pulses such as beans, lentils, chickpeas and peas contain significant amounts of magnesium, in addition to other essential nutrients.

-For instance, one cup of cooked black beans contains around 120 mg of magnesium, along with fibre, proteins, and other minerals, whilst helping to regulate blood sugar levels.
+For example, one cup of cooked black beans contains about 120 mg of magnesium, along with fibre, protein and other minerals, while helping to regulate blood sugar levels.

 6. Whole grains as a good source of magnesium

-Whole grains like brown rice, quinoa, barley, and whole wheat products contain magnesium in varying amounts.
+Whole grains such as brown rice, quinoa, barley and whole-wheat products contain magnesium in varying amounts.

-For example, one cup of cooked quinoa holds approximately 118 mg of magnesium.
-Incorporating whole grains into your diet not only boosts your magnesium intake but also supports heart health and general well-being.
+For example, one cup of cooked quinoa contains approximately 118 mg of magnesium.
+Incorporating whole grains into your diet not only increases your magnesium intake, but also supports heart health and general well-being.

-Seeds such as flax, chia, and pumpkin seeds make for terrific magnesium-rich foods.
+Seeds such as flax, chia and pumpkin are great magnesium-rich foods.

-A single ounce of pumpkin seeds consists of roughly 156 mg of magnesium, making them an ideal snack option for those looking to increase their daily magnesium intake.
+A single ounce of pumpkin seeds contains approximately 156 mg of magnesium, making them an ideal snack for those looking to increase their daily magnesium intake.

-Fatty fish like salmon, mackerel, and halibut not only provide omega-3 fatty acids and proteins but are also high in magnesium.
+Oily fish such as salmon, mackerel and halibut not only provide omega-3 fatty acids and protein, but are also rich in magnesium.

-For example, one 6-ounce serving of cooked salmon contains about 106 mg of magnesium, contributing to improved heart and brain health.
+For example, a 6-ounce serving of cooked salmon contains about 106 mg of magnesium, which contributes to heart and brain health.

 9. Bananas and magnesium

-Though bananas are more famous for their potassium content, they also contain a fair amount of magnesium.
+Although bananas are most famous for their potassium content, they also contain a good amount of magnesium.

-A medium-sized banana offers around 32 mg of magnesium, which contributes to muscle and nerve function and overall nutrition.
-If possible, look for organic bananas, as their nutrient content might be more favourable.
-And they taste better too!
+An average-sized banana offers about 32 mg of magnesium, which contributes to muscle and nerve function and overall nutrition.
+If possible, look for organic bananas, as their nutrient content may be more favourable.
+Plus, they taste better!

-One cup of low-fat yoghurt provides approximately 42 mg of magnesium in addition to other beneficial nutrients like proteins, vitamins, and probiotic bacteria.
+One cup of low-fat yoghurt provides approximately 42 mg of magnesium, in addition to other beneficial nutrients such as protein, vitamins and probiotic bacteria.

 Yoghurt is also a source of probiotic bacteria.
-Learn more about gut-friendly bacteria.
+Learn more about beneficial bacteria for the gut.

 Recommended daily intake of magnesium

-The recommended daily intake of magnesium varies depending on age, sex, and nutritional requirements.
+The recommended daily intake of magnesium varies according to age, gender and nutritional needs.

-On average, adult men should aim for 360-400 mg of magnesium per day, while adult women should strive for 300-320 mg per day.
+On average, adult men should aim to ingest between 360 and 400 mg of magnesium per day, while adult women should strive to ingest between 300 and 320 mg per day.

-Factors such as physical activity levels, stress, and certain health conditions may alter the daily magnesium requirements.
+Factors such as level of physical activity, stress and certain health conditions can alter daily magnesium requirements.

-Pregnant women, athletes, and individuals with digestive disorders may need a more significant magnesium intake to ensure optimal health.
+Pregnant women, athletes and people with digestive disorders may need a higher magnesium intake to ensure optimal health.

 Maximising magnesium absorption

 To maximise magnesium absorption, try to consume magnesium-rich foods throughout the day.
-Avoid excessive caffeine, alcohol, and sugar, which can inhibit magnesium absorption.
+Avoid excess caffeine, alcohol and sugar, which can inhibit magnesium absorption.

 Can I get enough magnesium from water?